• Skip to primary navigation

 Step 2: Cook the Chicken

-1. Add the cubed chicken to the hot pan.
+1. Add the chicken thighs to the skillet.

 Step 3: Make the Teriyaki Sauce